Skip to main content

 • monetization

-The monetization aspect of the game has received mixed feedback, with some users expressing frustration over perceived cash grab tactics and excessive advertisements during gameplay.
-However, a notable positive is the absence of microtransactions, which many players appreciate, especially in the context of an early access title.
-Overall, while there are concerns about monetization practices, the lack of microtransactions is seen as a significant advantage.
+The monetization aspect of the game has received mixed feedback, with some users expressing frustration over perceived cash grab elements and excessive advertisements during gameplay.
+However, a notable positive point is the absence of microtransactions, which many players appreciate, especially in the context of an early access title.

 • “Beyond all that, one of the biggest bonuses in my opinion, is that there are no microtransactions, at least as of this writing.”